mac-ieee/ieee-sb-mcmaster-website/README.md

 ```bash
 yarn dev
 ```
-Next, run the Strapi CMS development server (this is required otherwise an error will occur on pages that rely on it.):
+3. Run the Strapi CMS development server (this is required otherwise an error will occur on pages that rely on it.):

 ```bash
 yarn backend-dev
 ```

 Open [http://localhost:3000](http://localhost:3000) to see the site and [http://localhost:1337](http://localhost:1337) to access the Strapi development server

 ## Learn More